What We’re Doing to Reach Our Goals

 Tree Giveaway

 · The Office of Sustainability partnered with DBQ Trees Forever to provide vouchers to homeowners to purchase Iowa native trees and provide care information.
 Beginning Spring 2024, the City will begin a massive tree planting effort, thanks to a $1.5 Million grant award from the US Forest Service.
 Check the Branching Out Dubuque page for more information.
-(Updated 1/2024)
+The first planting and kick-off event is Saturday, 8/24/2024

 FUTURE PROPOSALS